Giving You All the Tools You Need to Cast an Educated Vote

 Not sure if you are registered to vote in New Mexico, or if your voter registration is up to date?
 Do a quick check before you head to the polls.
 It’s easy to check, you just need to provide the following:

 - First and Last Name

 The deadline to register to vote ahead of time in the 2021 General Election is October 5th, 2021.
 You can register online here.
 After this date you can register in person at the County Clerk’s Office and various early voting locations.

 It is entirely YOUR CHOICE to vote by absentee by mail or in person via early voting or election day voting.

-- In New Mexico, any register voter can request their absentee ballot of vote, absentee in person at their local County Clerk’s office or early voting location prior to Election Day.
+- In New Mexico, any registered voter can request their absentee ballot of vote, absentee, in person at their local County Clerk’s office or early voting location prior to Election Day.
 An excuse is not required nor is a notary signature.
-For more information on absentee or mail-in voting watch this webinar Viante hosted before the 2020 Primary Election.
+For more information on absentee or mail-in voting watch, this webinar Viante hosted before the 2020 Primary Election.

 - Requesting an Absentee Ballot

 - October 5th, 2021: Absentee Ballots start to be sent out